CarbonDDR/Grp-28-Intelligent_Systems_of_Voice_Recognition/Contributions/README.md

 2) Contributed in all the labs discussion, report making..

 Kishan Gadhiya(201801147):
-1) Open notepad in windows through the voice command
+1) Open notepad in windows through the voice command.
-2) Open Gedit in linux through the voice command
+2) Open Gedit in linux through the voice command.
+3) Open pages in mac through the voice command.